Carralex/landlab/docs/working_with_landlab.rst

 * Interoperable with all other components
 * Implementable in your driver in only one or two lines of code

 Note that by no means is using the component library necessary or even always desirable when working with Landlab.
 However, we hope that their availability and ease of use will dramatically reduce the time investment needed to implement a wide variety of modelling scenarios.
-In particular, components should make production of models coupling more than one process significantly easier, as existing, off-the-shelf components can be slotted in alongside novel process descriptions.
+In particular, components should make production of models that couple more than one process significantly easier, as existing, off-the-shelf components can be slotted in alongside novel process descriptions.

 At the time of writing, the existing library contains the following components: